greysonDEV/dotfiles/README.md

 * [tmux](https://github.com/tmux/tmux)

 ### Installation
-Before installing, it is recommended to make a backup of your existing dotfiles.
-Once your dotfiles are backed up, simply clone this repository and drag and drop files as needed.
-Alternatively, you can simply just do symbolic links:
+Before installing, consider making a backup of your existing dotfiles.
+Clone this repository to wherever you'd like.
+It's recommended to make symbolic links where the source file is in a `dotfiles/` directory and the destination file is where the file should be in your system.
 ```
-ln <source file> <destination>
+ln <source> <destination>
 $ ln dotfiles/vim/.vimrc ~/.vimrc
+$ ln dotfiles/tmux/.tmux.conf ~/.tmux.conf
 ```